 What do I mean by plain CBD oil products?
 If a product has only a carrier oil in it (ie: MCT oil), and some type of CBD extract (ie: broad or full spectrums), and that’s it – I consider this plain CBD.

-Almost everyone and their mother sells plain CBD oil.
+Almost everyone sells plain CBD oil.
 It’s literally everywhere.
-This is a good thing, and also a bad thing.
+Companies are trying to take advantage of the CBD boom.
+This is a good thing, but it is also a bad thing.

 Before I get into the pros and cons of plain CBD products, I want to make something very clear.
 Pure CBD has shown to offer a lot of potential health benefits that can be life changing.
 There is nothing wrong with plain CBD.